desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 ### Signaling Records

-To announce its willingness to act at the Child's delegated signer, the Child DNS operator (re-)publishes the Child's CDS/CDNSKEY records at the corresponding Signaling Name under each Bootstrapping Domain.
+To announce its willingness to act at the Child's delegated signer, the Child DNS operator publishes a copy of the Child's CDS/CDNSKEY records at the corresponding Signaling Name under each Bootstrapping Domain.